-2215 Medieval England

-4 credits

 The evolution of the English monarchy and society in the Anglo-Saxon, Norman, and Plantagenet periods.
 Readings include primary sources on the social and constitutional development of England to 1485.
 Humanities.

-2219 Europe in the 19th Century

-4 credits

-The forces of liberalism, nationalism, and conservatism; the march of industrialism; the emergence of socialism; state building; imperial rivalries; the causes of the First World War.
+2219 Europe in the 19th Century 4 credits The forces of liberalism, nationalism, and conservatism; the march of industrialism; the emergence of socialism; state building; imperial rivalries; the causes of the First World War.
 Social and economic themes are blended with political and diplomatic strains.
 Humanities.

-2220 20th-Century Europe

-4 credits

-A survey of major scenes in the history of modern Europe.
+2220 20th-Century Europe 4 credits A survey of major scenes in the history of modern Europe.
 Emphasis will be on the origins and impact of World War I and World War II; the struggle of democracies and the power of fascism and communism between the wars; the restoration of Europe after 1945 and European integration; and the collapse of communism in Eastern Europe.
+2221 The Chinese Renaissance Examination of the profound economic, political, social, philosophical, religious, artistic, and technological developments in the Song empire (960-1279).
+Readings in scholarly articles and translated primary documents will reveal a flourishing culture of subtle perception and startling achievement that resembles the European Renaissance both in many of its particulars and in its general significance for human civilization.
+Global Perspective, Humanities.
+Cross-listed as Cross-Cultural Studies 2221.
+2222 Gender and Society in America, Past and Present 4 credits An examination of women's experiences in American society with special emphasis on attitudes toward sex, the family, the workplace, and the political arena in order to explore the interaction between context and ideology in the process of social change.
 Humanities.

-2222 Gender and Society in America, Past and Present

-4 credits

-An examination of women's experiences in American society with special emphasis on attitudes toward sex, the family, the workplace, and the political arena in order to explore the interaction between context and ideology in the process of social change.
-Humanities.

-2223 Cultural History of Latin America

-4 credits

-Historical and contemporary culture of Latin America.
+2223 Cultural History of Latin America 4 credits Historical and contemporary culture of Latin America.
 This course is taught in English.
 Global Perspective, Humanities.
-Cross-listed with Cross Cultural Studies 2223

-and Spanish 2223.

-2224 Becoming American: Topics in American History

-4 credits

-An examination of significant cultural, political, and social themes in the history of the United States from 1600 to 1866.
+Cross-listed with Cross Cultural Studies 2223 and Spanish 2223.
+2224 Becoming American: Topics in American History 4 credits An examination of significant cultural, political, and social themes in the history of the United States from 1600 to 1866.
 Emphasis is placed upon critical reading and written analysis of primary and secondary sources.
 Humanities.

-2225 Colonial America, 1607-1763

-4 credits

-An in-depth study of early American culture and history, utilizing primary and secondary sources, focusing on the 17th and 18th centuries.
+2225 Colonial America, 1607-1763 4 credits An in-depth study of early American culture and history, utilizing primary and secondary sources, focusing on the 17th and 18th centuries.
 Topics will include social structure, labor systems, family life, political culture, and issues of race and ethnicity.
 Humanities.

-2226 Revolutionary America and the New Nation, 1763-1840

-4 credits

-An examination of the political, social, and economic issues that led to the American Revolution and that shaped the United States' early growth and development as an independent nation.
+2226 Revolutionary America and the New Nation, 1763-1840 4 credits An examination of the political, social, and economic issues that led to the American Revolution and that shaped the United States' early growth and development as an independent nation.
 Special attention will be given to issues of race and gender, industrialization and urbanization, and political culture.
 Humanities.

 2227 Development of Modern America

 4 credits

 An inquiry into the events and forces that have shaped the United States since 1865, including industrialization, urbanization, race relations, reform, social and cultural tension, and global conflict.

 Humanities.